BrooksLabUCSC/flair/README.md

 run with `--help` for a description of optional arguments.
 Outputs (1) `sam` of raw aligned reads and (2) smoothed `bed12` file of aligned reads to be supplied to flair-correct.

 ### <a name="correct"></a>flair correct
 Corrects misaligned splice sites using genome annotations.
-Please note that the genome annotation and genome sequences must be compatible.
+Please note that the genome annotation and genome sequences must be compatible, and `gtf` format is preferred over `gff` for annotation.

 **Usage:**
 ```sh